spotfiresoftware/tibco-streaming-samples/docker/ef-2node-awsec2/ef-2node-awsec2-app/src/site/markdown/index.md

 * Play #4:
   - Start, validate and stop Nodes

-Plrease remember: Your EC2 instace(s) is power on at this time, contains StreamBase application docker image and additional scripts.
+Please remember: EC2 instance(s) is power on at this time, contains StreamBase application docker image and additional scripts.
 Those bash scripts can be use to run more tests via cli over the ssh connection - more information below, under EC2 instance - Additional scripts section.

 <a name="containers-and-nodes"></a>